rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

     The value of the PID will be different on your system.

-    Make note of the value of PID being continuously displayed on the screen on your system.
+    Note of the value of the PID being continuously displayed on the screen on your system.

-2. In a different terminal, using your value of the PID, check the process' default priority using `ps`.
+2. In a different terminal, using your PID value, check the process' default priority using `ps`.
 Type:

     ```bash
     ps -p <PID> -o ni